INFORMSJoC/2023.0106/README.md

 ## Results

 The folder results contain all tables and figures elaborated after carrying out the experiments using the instances found in the folder data.
 To achieve the results presented in Tables 2 and 3, we ran the scripts in folder [scripts](scripts).

-**-dMax** : Initial reference distance between the reference solution and the  solution obtained after the local search.
-The default value is 30.

-**-dMin** : Final Reference distance between the reference solution and the solution obtained after the local search.
-The default value is 15.